platformsh/platformsh-docs/docs/src/overview/build-deploy.md

 Based on your application type the system will select one of our pre-built container images and run the following:

 1. First, any dependencies specified in the `.platform.app.yaml` file are installed.
-Those include tools like Sass, Gulp, Drupal Console, or any others that you may need.
+Those include tools like Sass, Webpack, Drupal Console, or any others that you may need.

 2. Then, depending on the “build flavor” specified in the configuration file, we run a series of standard commands.
 The default for PHP containers, for example, is simply to run `composer install`.

 3. Finally, we run the “build hook” from the configuration file.
 The build hook comprises one or more shell commands that you write to finish creating your production code base.
-That could be compiling Sass files, running a Gulp or Grunt script, rearranging files on disk, compiling an application in a compiled language, or whatever else you want.
+That could be compiling Sass files, running a bundler, rearranging files on disk, compiling an application in a compiled language, or whatever else you want.
 Note that, at this point, all you are able to access is the file system; there are no services or other databases available.

 Once all of that is completed, we freeze the file system and produce a read-only container image.
 That image is the final build artifact: a reliable, repeatable snapshot of your application, built the way you want, with the environment you want.